unsetbit/queen/README.md

 * Automatically detects and recovers unresponsive browsers.
 * Can run lists of scripts or an HTML files.

-Queen uses (Socket.io) for server-client communication, Socket.io supports IE5.5+, which is the same goal for Queen.
+Queen uses (Socket.io) for server-client communication, it's designed to work with IE6 and up.

 ## <a id="queen-scripts"></a>Queen Scripts
 You need two scripts to run queen: a client-side script which will run on browsers, and a server-side script which all